Financial-Times/origami/components/o-multi-select/README.md

 oMultiSelect.init(oMultiSelectElement);
 ```

+### Events

-`o-multi-select` also dispatches custom event `oMultiSelect.OptionChange` that bubbles and gets triggered when option gets selected or removed.
-The event data has following interface:
+`o-multi-select` dispatches a custom event `oMultiSelect.OptionChange` that bubbles.
+It is triggered when an option gets selected or removed.
+The event data has the following interface:

 ```js
 detail: {